-Fishing locations Sheepwash Road Barwon Heads is an interesting fishing location located at the entrance of Barwon heads.
-During the winter months, it produces huge runs small mullet and salmon making it a terrific fishing location to take young kids to learn how to fish.
-It’s a location where you may also be lucky enough to catch an allusive mulloway.
+Fishing locations, such as Sheepwash Road in Barwon Heads, offer an interesting fishing spot at the entrance of the town.
+During the winter months, it produces massive runs of mullet, Australian salmon and plenty of pinkies and silver tevally, making it a terrific fishing location to take young kids to learn how to fish.
+It’s a location where you may also be lucky enough to catch an elusive mulloway.

 Things to do at Barwon Heads

-This is generally a great spot for kids as there are so many small fish and you generally don’t need to wait too long to get a bite.
-The key here though is to fish very light and with very small hooks, as the small Mullet and Salmon don’t tend to take a big hook.
+This is generally a great spot for kids, as there are so many small fish, and you typically don’t need to wait too long to get a bite.
+The key here, though, is to fish very light and with tiny hooks, as the small Mullet and Salmon don’t tend to take a big hook.
 This will keep the kids busy and they don’t get bored fishing like this.
 It can be slippery after rain or on a high tide so be prepared to get muddy.
-Barwon Heads is 90 minutes drive from Melbourne passing through Geelong.
-Surrounding townships include ocean grove and Queenscliff.
-This whole area is renowned for clean beaches which is very popular with holidays goes most school holidays.
+Barwon Heads is 90 90-minute drive from Melbourne, passing through Geelong.
+Surrounding townships include Ocean Grove and Queenscliff.
+This whole area is renowned for clean beaches, which are very popular with holidaymakers during most school holidays.
 Swimming, paddle boarding, kayaking, snorkelling and fishing are prime activities here.
-It’s a great spot for kids who enjoy playing on the sand and in shallow water safely often whist the parents have a rod out fishing.
-Within the town, 13th beach offers great surfing with quality waves coming directly from the Bass straight.
-You also have the Jirrahlinga Koala & Wildlife Sanctuary. with 5 acres of land dedicated to the welfare of local animals.
+It’s an excellent spot for kids who enjoy playing on the sand and in shallow water safely, while the parents have a rod out fishing.
+Within the town, 13th Beach offers great surfing with quality waves coming directly from the Bass Strait.
+You also have the Jirrahlinga Koala & Wildlife Sanctuary, with 5 acres of land dedicated to the welfare of local animals.
 In town, there is also stand up paddle boarding hire available, and many cafes, restaurants and parks to keep the family busy.

-If you’re after a bit more excitement then look no further than Geelong adventure park which has world-class rides and waterslides.
-Including the new Tsunami waterslide.
-This is roughly 15 minutes drive from Barwon Heads.
-Or skydiving and scenic flight tours in surrounding townships.
+If you’re after a bit more excitement, then look no further than Geelong adventure park which has world-class rides and waterslides, including the new Tsunami waterslide.
+This is roughly 15 15-minute drive from Barwon Heads.
+Or skydiving and scenic flight tours in the surrounding townships.

 Fishing at Barwon Heads

 Specifically, along the river of Sheepwash road, you can target Salmon, Mullet, Trevally, Whiting, Flathead, Mulloway, Pinkies, Gurnards, and Crabs.
-If fishing with bait then small hooks with pilchards, squid, maggots or chicken are good options.
-Soft plastics such as Z-man grubs and turtleback worms also work very well.
-Usually, a very simple and light running rig or a small paternoster rig does the trick in this location.
+If fishing with bait, then small hooks with pilchards, squid, maggots or chicken are good options.
+Soft plastics such as Z-Man grubs and turtleback worms also work very well.
+Usually, a straightforward and light running rig or a small paternoster rig does the trick in this location.
 Using burley really does help keep the fish around.
-There is lots of small fish so make sure your fishing as light as possible with tiny hooks.
+There are lots of small fish, so make sure you’re fishing as light as possible with tiny hooks.
 I like a very light rod setup I prefer a 1–4-kilo capacity, with a 2500 reel.
 It needs to be sensitive to see the bites and inquiries.
 You can catch fish here at any time, but I generally would always suggest at dawn and dusk.
-Ideally an hour on either side.
+Ideally, an hour on either side.
 Some will fish through the night chasing the prize of a Mulloway.

-Overall Barwon Heads Fishing Guide offers multiple areas to fish providing a very diverse fishing ecosystem.
-You can fish the Bass straight by land or boat targeting bigger saltwater species or you can fish the Barwon river and target many of the estuary species.
-Within the Barwon river, you can catch whiting, salmon, mullet, silver trevally, bream, estuary perch, flathead, pinkies, gurnard, mulloway and crabs.
-I have found small mullet to be the most common catch and big bream and Mulloway as prized catches.
-Seasonally you can also catch elephant fish typically between Feb-Apr.
+Overall, Barwon Heads Fishing Guide offers multiple areas to fish, providing a very diverse fishing ecosystem.
+You can fish the Bass straight by land or boat, targeting bigger saltwater species, or you can fish the Barwon River and target many of the estuary species.
+Within the Barwon River, you can catch whiting, salmon, mullet, silver trevally, bream, estuary perch, flathead, pinkies, gurnard, mulloway and crabs.
+I have found small mullet to be the most common catch, and big bream and Mulloway as prized catches.
+Seasonally, you can also catch elephant fish, typically between February and April.

-There are multiple jetties along this area and it’s also great to target by a kayak or small tinnie.
-When bait fishing use small hooks as many of the species in the Barwon river have small mouths.
+There are multiple jetties along this area, making it a great spot to target by kayak or small tinnie.
+When bait fishing, use small hooks, as many of the species in the Barwon River have small mouths.
 Good bait options include yabbies, pilchards, squid, maggots, worms & raw chicken.
 You can also fish this area effectively with soft plastics.
-Ideally going with small grubs, worm and minnow imitations.
+Ideally, going with small grubs, worms and minnow imitations.
 The Savage Gear slim minnow, Z-man grubs and turtleback worms work well in this area.
-There’s a lot of small fish in this area so a light rod setup such as a 1-3 or 2-4 kilo rod, coupled with a 2000 or 2500 size reel.
+There are a lot of small fish in this area, so a light rod setup, such as a 1-3 or 2-4 kilo rod, coupled with a 2000 or 2500 size reel.
 It needs to be sensitive to see the bites and inquiries.
 Usually, a very simple and light running rig or a small paternoster rig does the trick in this location.
 Using burley really does help keep the fish around.
-You can catch fish here at any time, but I generally would always suggest at dawn and dusk.
-Ideally an hour on either side.
+You can catch fish here at any time, but I generally suggest dawn and dusk.
+Ideally, an hour on either side.
 Some will fish through the night chasing the prize of a mulloway.

 Barwon heads boat and kayak access